johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-General-Device-Trust-Overview.md

 - Secure data handling practices to maintain user privacy.

 ### Troubleshooting and FAQ
-- TBD: will get feedback from the team.
+- TBD: feedback from the team.

 ## Resources

 *Links to ISV documentation / EMX docs?*
-- TBD: will get feedback from the team.
+- TBD: feedback from the team.